top of page

 Molecular Physiology and Biophysics Graduate Student

 Jade received her B.S. in Chemistry from Tuskegee University and enrolled in the Quantitative and Chemical Biology Graduate Program at Vanderbilt University in 2019.
-Currently, Jade's work in the lab is focused on the role of arginine transporters in islet cell proliferation and hormone secretion especially to understand the underlying mechanisms of why loss of the arginine transporter SLC7A2 results in complete loss of glucagon secretion.
+Jade is the recipient of a NIDDK F31 for her work in the lab.
+Currently, Jade is focused on the role of arginine transport and sensing in islet cell proliferation and hormone secretion especially to understand the underlying mechanisms of why loss of the arginine transporter SLC7A2 results in complete loss of glucagon secretion.

 Katelyn Sellick, M.S.